Quartz features an explorer that allows you to navigate all files and folders on your site. It supports nested folders and is highly customizable.

 Advanced customization

 This component allows you to fully customize all of its behavior.
 You can pass a custom sort, filter and map function.
-All functions you can pass work with the FileNode class, which has the following properties:
+All functions you can pass work with the FileTrieNode class, which has the following properties:

-export class FileNode {
+class FileTrieNode {

 }